sirceljm/raptor-cache/README.md

 raptor-cache
 ============
-This module provides an asynchronous caching framework that prevents duplicate work from being done by allowing a "hold" to be put on a cache entry.
-A hold only

-- A "hold" can be put on a key while it's value is being built to prevent duplicate work
+This module provides an caching layer that supports asynchronous reading and writing and it prevents duplicate work from being done by allowing a "hold" to be put on a cache entry.
+A common pattern when utilizing a cache is to read from the cache and to then build the cached value if it was not found in the cache.
+By putting a hold on a cache entry while its value is being built asynchronously, this caching layer can ensure that a value for a particular key is only built once by the current process.
+This module solves the challenges of working with asynchronous cache stores and provides out-of-box support for an in-memory cache and a disk-based cache.
+It is possible to provide a custom cache store that connects to a centralized cache such as [Redis](http://redis.io/) or [memcached](http://memcached.org/).
-- Reads wait for all

 # Installation